fridgemagnet3/uip/README.md

 For this, you'll need to wire up a serial cable between the Dragon and Linux machine.
 As a minimum, you need to wire up RX,TX and GND.
 Note the following:

 - the Dragon will NOT receive anything unless CTS (input) is asserted
-- the Dragon will NOT transmit unless it has asserted DTR, the software automatically does this but also see below
+- the Dragon will NOT transmit unless it has asserted DTR, the software automatically does this when it starts

-As such, I also recommend you wire up the flow control pins, from the Dragon side DTR to CTS and CTS to RTS.
+At present hardware flow control is NOT used by the software however there may be circumstances where it could be useful - see the section on [serial overruns](#serial-overruns-and-the-use-and-abuse-of-hardware-handshaking) below.

-The [serial driver](dragon/serial.c) uses DTR to reduce (prevent?) receive overruns and de-asserts DTR when transmitting large (>512K bytes or half the RX ring buffer size) packets.
-This means if you choose NOT to wire up the control lines, you may see receive overruns and additionally you can't just locally connect DTR to CTS without modifying the software as you'll potentially deadlock things.
+As such, you **either** need to wire up the flow control pins, from the Dragon side DTR to CTS and CTS to RTS **OR** tie CTS to +12V (or DTR).

 As of [4862108](https://github.com/fridgemagnet3/uip/commit/4862108f67842cfb450d10b7e0e31bf8a1737191), I've re-engineered the serial driver to allow for a configurable RX ring buffer size (previously it was fixed at 256 bytes) as I was starting to see overruns whilst some of the sample applications were running.
 Additionally, I've relocated the buffer to the first graphics page in memory (nominally $600 or $C00 if a DOS is present).
-The default value is 1Kbytes and this seems to have improved things significantly, to the extent where hardware flow control may not be required but some more testing is required....
+The default value is 1600 bytes and this seems to have improved things significantly.
+There's more information on this and why/when you may see issues in the [serial overruns](#serial-overruns-and-the-use-and-abuse-of-hardware-handshaking) section below.

 Unsurprisingly, the build/setup process is pretty similiar when using the emulator.
 When building the stack, enable the serial driver: